 Age can also determine if you’re physically ready for surgery.
 For example, some procedures shouldn’t performed until a certain age, or until you’ve finished growing.
 Rhinoplasty is one example.
 Although it is a popular procedure among teenagers, it’s usually not recommended for very young teens, whose noses are still growing.
 Further growth of the nose after rhinoplasty can undo or otherwise alter your results, meaning you might need a revision surgery later on.

 While it’s important to wait for the body to finish growing for some surgeries, others require you to have sufficient signs of aging before they are worth it.
-If the skin of your cheeks, neck and chin is still taut and smooth, you are probably not ready for a facelift, even if you are in your 40’s or 50’s.
+If the skin of your cheeks, neck and chin is still taut and smooth, you are probably not ready for a facelift or a browlift, even if you are in your 40’s or 50’s.
 The same is true for other rejuvenating procedures, such as a brow lift or blepharoplasty.

 Improved Quality of Life